 From psychology to anthropology, behavior science to political science, a degree in Social Science can lead you to a variety of related fields.
-NWCCD’s Associate of Arts degree program in Social Science will give you the broad knowledge and general Social Science background you need to graduate and transfer to pursue higher education.
-A Social Science degree from NWCCD can lead you to jobs in the public and private sectors.
-The Social Science degree is offered at both Sheridan College and Gillette College.
+A Social Science degree from Northern Wyoming Community College District (NWCCD) can lead you to jobs in the public and private sectors or transfer to pursue higher education.

 Graduates who earn degrees in Social Science are in demand for a variety of jobs and professionals.
 With their broad understanding of behavioral and social sciences, Social Science graduates are well equipped to work in several fields.
 An Associate of Arts degree from NWCCD will help you pursue a career in a field like:

 - Environmental Planning